charlesleejy/books/sql-performance-explained/00-content.md

-## "SQL Performance Explained" by Markus Winand
+## SQL Performance Explained by Markus Winand

 1. **Anatomy of an Index**
    - Introduction to indexes